What are the Traits and Qualities of a Good Electrician?

 Fully Trained and Experienced

-- A comprehensive knowledge of electrical regulations means that an electrician has studied electrical engineering and puts his/her knowledge into practice in order to guarantee your building’s electricals are safe and reliable.
+- A comprehensive knowledge of electrical regulations means that an electrician has studied electrical engineering and puts his/her knowledge into practice in order to guarantee your building’s electrical systems and wiring are safe and reliable.

 - Health and safety conscious electricians always put the safety of building occupants and themselves first.
 This means turning off electrical supplies regularly before carrying out maintenance and installations, as well as having an understanding of building regulations that are designed to enhance safety.